My Favorite Features in Ableton Live 10

 The A key

 Another very common question I get is “How do you get that sound?”
 Usually they are referring to a sound created by a synthesizer.
 Yes, Operator and Analog are great, but depending on what type of synthesis I’m trying to teach they have their limitations.
 Wavetable, however, is Ableton’s first synthesizer that can compete with N.I.’s Massive, Xfer’s Serum, and so on, in terms of the sonic complexity that wavetables offer.
-Ableton now boasts a very solid arsenal of built-in, dependable synths that a beginning synthesis student can delve into, without shelling out more money.
+Ableton now boasts a very solid arsenal of built-in synths that a beginning synthesis student can delve into, without shelling out more money.

-Especially considering its modest CPU usage, I will be encouraging my students to begin their study of more advanced synthesis techniques with Wavetable; furthermore, I’m currently working on a set of tropical house templates that use (mostly) Wavetable for melodic, chordal, and bass ideas—watch this space!
+Considering its modest CPU usage, I will be encouraging my students to begin their study of more advanced synthesis techniques with Wavetable; furthermore, I’m currently working on a set of tropical house templates that use (mostly) Wavetable for melodic, chordal, and bass ideas—watch this space!

 3. Value Reset